mufflyt/coi/README.md

 ### `1_Match_OP_NPPES_PCND.R`

 **Description**: Loads NPPES data (mainly demographics) and Open Payments data.
 Joe used a great combination of Open Payments  names and NPPES names.
 He even included the alternative last names.
 Wow!
 Baller!
 Then he mixed the NPPES addressed with names.
 I have to learn SQL code and how to do this for sure!
+Takes many hours to run given the single core nature of R.

 Matching via multiple rounds:
 *Round 1: First, middle, last, suffix, address, city, state